nagasudhirpulla/taming_python/blog/skills/jupyter_notebook_vs_code.md

 Please make sure to have all the skills mentioned above to understand and execute the code mentioned below.
 Go through the above skills if necessary for reference or revision
 <hr/>
-In this post we are going to learn about how to use jupyter notebooks in Visual Studio Code
+In this post we are going to learn about how to use jupyter notebooks and add jupyter notebook features to python files in Visual Studio Code

 ![jupyter_notebook_in_vs_code](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/jupyter_notebook_in_vs_code.png)
 ## Why the Jupyter Notebooks approach